A Journey Through Time

 Don’t Just Take His Word For It

 Lewis no doubt has a way with words, but in a corner of Europe where resplendence is the rule, not the exception, these two capitals need to be seen to be believed.
-Click below for a detailed itinerary that will get you in deep and up close.
+Click below for our detailed Prague to Vienna Biking itinerary to get in deep and up close.

 Classic European fairy tales, the ones with evil looking houses on chicken legs, were born in these majestic, brooding forests.
 A network of tree-lined roads, highways of the ancient Skoda, connect countless hamlets, each with its own carp pond, minuscule train station and statue of a forgotten martyr invaded by lichen.
 In the evenings street lights spend pools of yellow light.
 Frenetic Gypsy music drifting from a tavern reminds us that the devil laughs last.
 Maybe Kafka wasn’t only making things up.